cosmos/cosmos-sdk/docs/architecture/adr-020-protobuf-transaction-encoding.md

         Multi multi = 2;
     }

-    // Single is the mode info for a single signer message Single {
+    // Single is the mode info for a single signer.
+It is structured as a message
+    // to allow for additional fields such as locale for SIGN_MODE_TEXTUAL in the future message Single {
         SignMode mode = 1;
     }